sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 ---
 title: "How not to break a search engine or: What I learned about unglamorous engineering"
 description: "When we switched to a new search query parser in September 2020, you'd never know that anything had changed.
-This is an account of the invisible, rigorous testing that happened behind the scenes to make this seamless transition possible."
+This is an account of the invisible, rigorous testing that happened behind the scenes to ensure a seamless transition."
 author: Rijnard van Tonder
 authorUrl: https://twitter.com/rvtond
 publishDate: 2021-06-24T10:00-07:00